Microck/MindLocker/README.md

 5.  **Find the application** in the `dist_electron` folder and run it as an administrator.

+## Troubleshooting

+### Manual Recovery for Interrupted Sessions

+In the event of an unexpected application closure during an active blocking session, the system's hosts file will remain modified.
+A manual procedure is required to restore it to its original state.

+1. Relaunch the MindLocker executable with administrator privileges.
+2. Initiate a new blocking session with a minimal duration (e.g., one minute).
+The selection of sites is inconsequential.
+3. Allow this new session to proceed to its natural conclusion without interruption.

+Upon the expiration of the new session's timer, the unblocking mechanism will execute, which clears all MindLocker-related entries from the hosts file and resolves the locked state from the original, interrupted session.

 ## License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.